-Observe Safety Guidelines detailed in the beginning of this manual.
+Observe all Safety Guidelines detailed throughout this manual

-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION WELDING PROBLEMS Arc is unstable - Poor starting Check for correct input voltage to machine - 115vac.
-Check for proper electrode polarity for process.
-Check gun tip for wear or damage and proper size - Replace.
-Contact very local Union Check for proper gas and flow rate for process.
-(For MIG only.)
-Contact your local Lincoln Authorized Field Service Facility.
+PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION WELDING PROBLEMS Arc is unstable - Poor starting Check for correct input voltage to machine - 208 vac or 230 vac.
+Refer to "Installation" sec- tion Check for proper electrode polarity for process.
+3. Check gun tip for wear or dam- age and proper size - Replace.
+If all recommended possible areas of misadjustment have been 4.
+Check for proper gas and flow rate for process.
+(For MIG only.) checked and the problem persists, Contact your local Lincoln Authorized Field Service 5.
 Check work cable for loose or faulty connections.
+Facility.
 Check gun for damage or breaks.
-7. Check for proper drive roll orientation and alignment.
+7. Check for proper drive roll orien- tation and alignment.
 8. Check liner for proper size.